How To Reconcile A Bank Account In QuickBooks Pro

 Double check that all of the information looks correct.

-If you look at the picture closely, you’ll see that there are three unchecked transactions in the picture above.
+If you look at the picture closely, you’ll see that there are two unchecked transactions in the picture above.
 Not every transaction will be checked.
-In this instance, we wrote three checks on the last day of the month.
+In this instance, we wrote two checks on the last day of the month.
 None of these checks have been cashed yet, so they don’t appear on our bank statement.
-We will reconcile these three transactions next month once the checks have been cashed and processed by our bank.
+We will reconcile these two transactions next month once the checks have been cashed and processed by our bank.

 Only check the transactions that appear on your bank statement.

 Step 10: Make Sure The Difference Is 0.00

 If you did everything correctly, the “Difference” on the bottom of the screen should say 0.00.

 If the difference is off (even by a couple of cents), check your QuickBooks transactions and bank statement again to see if there are any discrepancies.
 If you really can’t figure it out, refer to QuickBooks’ bank reconciliation troubleshooting page to learn about some common reasons why the bank reconciliation process may not be balancing properly